phimage/Prephirences/README.md

     }
 }
 ```

-Only two functions are mandatory, others are automatically mapped but can be overridden for performance or readability.
+Only two functions are mandatory, others are automatically mapped but can be overrided for performance or readability.

 - In the same way you can implement `MutablePreferencesType` with `set` and `removeObject(forKey:` methods.
 - If you structure give a list of keys instead of a full dictionary, you can instead conform to `PreferencesAdapter` and implement `func keys() -> [String]`.
 - You have a collection of object with each object could define a key and a value take a look at `CollectionPreferencesAdapter` or see `NSHTTPCookieStorage` implementation.

 ### Accessing using custom key

 Instead of using `string` or `string` constants, you can use an `enum` to define a list of keys

 First create your `enum` with `String` raw value

 ```swift
 enum MyEnum: String {
   case MyFirstKey
   case MySecondKey
 }
 ```

 Then add a subscript for your key

 ```swift
 extension PreferencesType {
     subscript(key: MyEnum) -> Any? {